 Except capital gains are not nearly as stable and consistent as dividends or interest, producing outsized potential “distributions” in some years, but little or none (or even outright losses that force principal liquidations) in other years.
 As a result, while capital gains are capable of generating substantial amounts of additional retirement income, they are far less conducive to a steady approach of generating retirement “paychecks” for regular deposit into a retiree’s checking account.

-The significance of this evolution in the sources of retirement income from interest to dividends to including capital gains as well – and the potential need to rely on principal in years where capital gains don’t occur – is that when the sources of retirement income are so unstable, it effectively begins to dissociate the generation of “income” from simply creating retirement “cash flows” instead (that may or may not be “income” in a traditional sense).
+The significance of this evolution in the sources of retirement income from interest to dividends to including capital gains as well – and the potential need to rely on principal in years when capital gains don’t occur – is that when the sources of retirement income are so unstable, it effectively begins to dissociate the generation of “income” from simply creating retirement “cash flows” instead (that may or may not be “income” in a traditional sense).
 And the situation is only further complicated by the fact that tapping principal itself may or may not be taxable income, depending on whether it’s from an IRA or not, which just further dissociates income (for tax purposes) from retirement cash flows to cover retirement spending needs.

 The good news is that there’s actually more retirement income and wealth potential to be created by navigating the investment intersections of interest, dividends, capital gains, and principal, and the tax dynamics of ordinary income, qualified dividends and long-term capital gains, principal liquidations, pre-tax retirement account distributions, and the use of Roth-style tax-free distributions (or IRA conversions to them in the first place).
 The bad news, however, is that it becomes remarkably difficult to simply figure out where the actual cash will come from to generate those retirement paychecks in the first place!

 Translating Retirement Portfolio Strategies Into Retirement Paychecks